Skip to main content

 Frequently asked questions

 Is SWE-bench a good benchmark for coding AI?
 Yes — it's the most reliable coding signal available.
 It tests real bug-fixing on actual GitHub repositories, not toy functions.
-HumanEval is saturated (multiple models at 95%) and no longer differentiates frontier models.
+HumanEval is saturated and no longer differentiates frontier models.

-Benchmark scores from BenchLM.ai.
-Prices per million tokens, current as of March 2026.
+Benchmark scores from BenchLM.ai, regenerated from the live leaderboard on every build.
+Prices per million tokens, current as of June 2026.

 Coding benchmarks shift with every model release.
 We send one email a week with what moved and why.